Frequently Asked Questions – Here you will find answers to many common user questions.

 4. Follow the instructions in the printer LCD Display.

-NOTE, the copier paper should be a standard 80-90g laser or inkjet paper.
+NOTE1! the copier paper should be a folded standard 80-90g laser or inkjet paper (or a business card ~160g).

-NOTE, while pressing the midbutton move the paper continuously to make sure you feel the grabbing point, and note that at first you might feel some residue plastic under the nozzle but this will be scraped off and the you feel the paper grabbed firmly.
+NOTE2! while pressing the mid-button move the paper continuously to make sure you feel the grabbing point, and note that at first you might feel some residue plastic under the nozzle but this will be scraped off and then you feel the paper grabbed firmly.

 Printer Quick Start Guide

 Your printer ships with a Quick Start Guide for the printer itself, this guide will help you to setup the printer and explain the basics of how to operate the onboard computer.
-You can download the ZYYX Pro Manual >here< and the ZYYX+ quick start >here<
+You can download the manuals >here<.

 The printer comes with a license to use the Simplify3D professional all-in-one printing software.
 This license is distributed to you by email and will include a download link for the Simplify3D software.
 When there is an update available this will be distributed to you as a new download link.

 For the ZYYX/ZYYX+ just select the ZYYX 3D Printer in the installation process to configure the software for your printer.
-For ZYYX Pro, when asked for printer selection during the installation process, select skip and install the profiles as described in the ZYYX Pro manual.
-The ZYYX 3D Printer profiles can be found here.
+For ZYYX Pro and ZYYX Pro II, when asked for printer selection during the installation process, select skip and install the profiles as described in the ZYYX Pro/ZYYX Pro II manual.
+All the ZYYX printer profiles can also be found here.

 Find our Up-to-date Simplify3D Profiles here.